 - That means being aware of that person’s mood.
 If your character is nervous, angry, sad or jubilant, does that change as the scene develops?

 - What is high in your character’s worry list?
 What other things are going on in their lives that might affect this scene?
-What’s their ‘context’?
+In other words, what is their ‘context’?

 - Your character will want something – several things – deeply, beyond what’s happening in the scene.
 That influences what is said, done and thought.